 | Non-Speech Elements | Notes crucial non-verbal audio (e.g., [Laughter], [Dramatic music plays]). | Only notes dialogue; background music and sound effects ignored. | Adds non-speech descriptors in nonsensical places or ignores important audio. |

-Full frame-by-frame storyboard built in Miro with block types, scripts, media specifications, and developer notes before any screen was developed in Rise.
+This program was developed as a learning design prototype and evaluated through peer review rather than live delivery with the target audience.
+A full frame-by-frame storyboard was built in Miro with block types, scripts, media specifications, and developer notes before any screen was developed in Rise, then reviewed by a fellow practising teacher.

-Storyboard reviewed by a fellow practising teacher.
-Feedback identified a sequencing issue: the alt text guide was positioned after the sorting activity when learners needed it before.
+The storyboard review identified a sequencing issue: the alt text guide was positioned after the sorting activity when learners needed it before.
 Repositioned before development began.

 Accessibility standards, AI ethics guidance, and higher education compliance requirements were synthesised from multiple authoritative sources and translated into practical learning activities, assessment tasks, and job aids.